AVA Board of Directors

 Tierra Williams

 Her primary role is to provide oversight and management of state and federal grant programs and projects under the Virginia Services, Training, Officers, and Prosecutors (VSTOP) and Virginia Sexual and Domestic Violence Victim Fund (VSDVVF) funding opportunities.
 She does this by engaging in grant program coordination, providing technical assistance, training, data collection and federal performance reporting.
 She also provides insight to stakeholders and policy makers within the Virginia state government as it relates to domestic violence, sexual assault, and stalking services and resource development.
 Through her professional and academic careers, Tierra has had the opportunity to intern within the federal government, volunteer within local community action organizations, and gain insight on working with diverse populations through professional experiences in the education, government, healthcare, research, and local victim service sectors.
 Tierra enjoys committing herself to her physical wellness, shopping, and scary movies.
 She also serves as a mentor to undergraduate students and Board member for a local non-profit.
-Tierra is a Military Spouse and a “Bonus Mom” to two awesome Bonus Boys!
+Tierra holds a Bachelor of Social Work from Mary Baldwin University (College) and a Master of Social Work from Temple University.

 Barry Bryant – Executive Director